 Traditional storyboarding can take hours, especially for someone like me who can’t draw.
 Maintaining visual consistency across frames is also a challenge.
 With this tool, I can generate a storyboard frame in seconds, removing the repetitive, time-consuming task of manual sketching.
 This frees up my time to focus on what truly matters: the collaborative, strategic aspects of storyboarding.

-Real-time collaboration
+Better collaboration

 Storyboarding isn’t widely used in design meetings, and I believe that’s due to the “lag effect”—the time it takes for someone to draw the team’s idea.
 This tool eliminates that slowness, allowing your team to spend more time discussing the various aspects of the customer journey.
 It also reduces confusion - “What is that drawing about again?
 I don’t get it.” -- said Karen.
 All drawings are now clear and consistent.